drocheam/optrace/docs/source/usage/raytracer.rst

 **Image Blurring**

-Image blurring can be applied to rendered images to account for resolution limits.
+Subsequent artificial image blurring can be applied to approximate the resolution limit.
-This process utilizes an Airy disk filter, as detailed in :numref:`image_airy_filter`, to approximate the blurring effect.
+This process utilizes an Airy disk filter, as detailed in :numref:`image_airy_filter`.
-It is important to note that this method provides a very generalized approximation.
+It is important to note that this method provides a very generalized approximation, completely wrong in many cases.

 **Ray Bending**

 optrace incorporates experimental support for Heisenberg Uncertainty Ray Bending (HURB).
-Further technical details regarding its implementation are available in :numref:`hurb_details`.
+Technical details regarding its implementation are available in :numref:`hurb_details`.
 An example for experimentation with HURB is available in :numref:`example_hurb_apertures`.

 The current implementation of HURB has the following limitations: